MahikaJaguste/library-management-system/README.md

 For ``Task 7``, we have implemented a join functionality where the user can  find the names of all users working in the library in a faster manner due to our optimized query using join.

+For ``Task 7``, We have also added a new tab ``Miscellaneous Joins`` on the webpage using which we can see the output of joins of two compatible tables given the common attribute.

 **Contribution**

 G1: All the members had equal contribution (12.5% each out of 50%)